-Did you fail to drive a brass screw correctly?
+Did you fail to drive a brass screws correctly?
 Oh, it was broken already!
 Don’t worry; it happens in the first attempts at this work.
 You need to be a little bit careful and learn how to drive brass screws with care.
 You can also use some best woodworking clamps to steady your wooden part and drive brass screws smoothly.

 Brass screw is a softer metal, so it is also another reason why it breaks easily if you do not handle with care.
 Now, you’ll different ways to drive brass screws flawlessly.